 As the largest provider of CNA education in the state, we recognize our responsibility to maintain safety, while continuing to educate and train CNAs.

-For safety purposes, and to follow leadership guidelines, the school and all campuses are closed to the public until further notice.
+For safety purposes, and to follow leadership guidelines, Starting June 1st students will be required to be fully vaccinated.
 Office staff will be responding to email and returning phone calls but they are available in person by appointment only.

 Please review the following list of questions and answers that address the current situation and what you can expect down the road.
 Please, keep your calls to a minimum so we have time to deal with the situation.

-Question: If classes are online, why do we have to come for Orientation and Skills?
+Question: If classes are online, why do we have to come for Labs and Clinicals?

 Answer: There are portions of the CNA program that simply cannot be taught or learned remotely.
 CNA Students are expected to perform vitally important skills at the state skills exam you will need practice with the proper equipment and professional guidance to learn these skills.
-Orientation and Skills training sessions will be held in small groups with strict safety measures in place.
+Skills training sessions will be held with strict safety measures in place.
 Students will be screened and turned away upon suspicion of illness.

 Question: Is the UNAR open?